llamicron/rubric/book/src/example_grader/submission.md

 ```

 We added an import to the top to bring in all the items we'll need from `lab_grader`.
 Then we just cleared our `main` function.
 In the next section, we'll add code into the `main` function.

+> Note: glob importing with `*` is usually bad practice because you can't explicitly see what is brought into scope vs. what was already there.
+I'd rather not specify every import in this example, so we'll leave it as a glob.
+After you're done you can reduce it to only the items you need.

 ## Build a Submission